bamboojs/bamboo/CONTRIBUTING.md

 1. `fork` and `clone` this repo.
 2. Explore de code base `/src` and please understand it.
+3. Use `yarn test` or `npm test` before submitting a PR.
-3. Publish an issue if you got a feature propossal or some bugs that you might wanna work on.
+4. Publish an issue if you got a feature propossal or some bugs that you might wanna work on.
-4. Just enjoy any meaningful PR is welcome.
+5. Just enjoy any meaningful PR is welcome.

 ### Docs